hideakihata/NMTbasedCorrectivePatchGenerationDataset/README.md

-# NMTbasedFixGenerationDataset
+# NMT-based Corrective Patch Generation Dataset

 Dataset for the study

-Learning to Generate Fixes using Neural Machine Translation
+Learning to Generate Corrective Patches using Neural Machine Translation